secuxtech/secux-paymentkit-sample-for-springtrees-ios/README.md

 ## Usage

-The secux-paymentkit-sample-for-springtrees-ios is a sample APP for showing how to scan the QRCode from P22 and confirm the promotion to the P22 device.
+The secux-paymentkit-sample-for-springtrees-ios is a sample APP for showing how to scan the QRCode from P22 and confirm the promotion to the P22 device via secux-paymentkit-v2.

 ## APIs

-### SecuXAccount related operations
+### SecuXAccount related API

-Use SecuXAccountManager object to do the operations below
+Create SecuXAccountManager object
 ```swift
     let accManager = SecuXAccountManager()
 ```